mesibo/conferencing/basic-demo/README.md

 ```

 ### 3. View the streams of participants in the group
-You can subscribe to the stream of each participant  that you get in `mesibo_onParticipants` as follows with the `call()` method
+You can subscribe to the stream of each participant  that you get in `Mesibo_onParticipants` as follows with the `call()` method
 The `call` method takes the following parameters:
 - The ID of the HTML element where the video will be rendered
 - A callback function `on_stream` where you will be notified of the stream